ppolewicz/ant-colony/README.md

 ## running
 * clone the repository
-* copy example-worlds/ to worlds/
+* copy example-worlds/ to worlds/ (or set up options in run.py to generate new worlds)
-* modify options in run.py (hint: use your own ant)
+* modify other options in run.py
 * execute run.py

 ## license